 \subsubsection{Generative Adversarial Network-based methods}

-Adversarial training is often used for generative and/or latent conditioned NeRF models.
-First developed in 2014, Generative Adversarial Networks (GANs) \cite{2014gan} are generative models which employ a generator $G$ which synthesizes images from "latent code/noise", and a discriminator $D$ which classifies images as "synthesized" or "real".
-The generator seeks to "trick" the discriminator, and make its images indistinguishable from "real" training images.
+Adversarial training is often used for generative and/or latent-conditioned NeRF models.
+First developed in 2014, Generative Adversarial Networks (GANs) \cite{2014gan} are generative models that employ a generator $G$ which synthesizes images from ``latent code/noise", and a discriminator $D$ which classifies images as ``synthesized" or ``real".
+The generator seeks to ``trick" the discriminator and make its images indistinguishable from ``real" training images.
 The discriminator seeks to maximize its classification accuracy.
 These two networks are trained adversarially, which is the optimization of the following minimax loss/value function,

 where the generator generates images based on latent code $z$ sampled from some distribution $p(z)$, which the discriminator compares to training image $x$.
-In GAN-based NeRF model, the generator $G$ encompasses all novel-view synthesis steps, and is transitionally thought of as the NeRF model.
-The generator in this case also requires an input pose, in addition to a latent code.
-The discriminator $D$ is usually an image classification CNN. \textbf{GRAF} \cite{2020graf} (July 2020) was the first NeRF model trained adversarially.
-It paved way for many later works.
-A NeRF based generator was conditioned on latent appearance code $\mathbf{z_a}$ and shape code $\mathbf{z_s}$, and is given by
+In GAN-based generative NeRF models, the generator $G$ encompasses all novel-view synthesis steps and is thought of as the NeRF model.
+The generator in this case also requires an input pose in addition to a latent code.
+The discriminator $D$ is usually an image classification CNN. \textbf{GRAF} (July 2020) \cite{2020graf} was the first NeRF model trained adversarially.
+It paved the way for many later works.
+A NeRF-based generator was conditioned on latent appearance code $\mathbf{z_a}$ and shape code $\mathbf{z_s}$, and is given by

-In practice, the shape code, conditioning scene density, was concatenated with the embedded position, which was input to the direction independent MLP.
-The appearance code, conditioning scene radiance, was concatenated with the embedded viewing direction, which was input to the direction dependent MLP.
+In practice, the shape code, conditioning scene density, was concatenated with the embedded position, which was input to the direction-independent MLP.
+The appearance code, conditioning scene radiance, was concatenated with the embedded viewing direction, which was input to the direction-dependent MLP.
 As per baseline NeRF, images were generated via volume sampling.
 These were then compared using a discriminator CNN for adversarial training.

-Within three months of GRAF, Chan et al. developed \textbf{$\mathbf{\pi}$-GAN} \cite{2021pigan} (December 2020) which also used a GAN approach to train a conditional NeRF model.
-The generator was a SIREN-based \cite{2020siren} NeRF volumetric renderer, with sinusoidal activation replacing the standard ReLU activation in the density and color MLPs. $\pi$-GAN outperformed GRAF\cite{2020graf} on standard GAN datasets such as Celeb-A\cite{2016celeba}, CARLA \cite{2017carla} and Cats \cite{2008cats}.
+Within three months of GRAF, Chan et al. developed \textbf{$\mathbf{\pi}$-GAN} (December 2020) \cite{2021pigan}, which also used a GAN approach to train a conditional NeRF model.
+The generator was a SIREN-based \cite{2020siren} NeRF volumetric renderer, with sinusoidal activation replacing the standard ReLU activation in the density and color MLPs. $\pi$-GAN outperformed GRAF \cite{2020graf} on standard GAN datasets such as Celeb-A \cite{2016celeba}, CARLA \cite{2017carla}, and Cats \cite{2008cats}.